 - The scholarship is automatically renewed up to a total of four years as long as the student maintains good academic standing, as determined by the institution.

-These are need-based scholarships for students in the 80216 zip code, which are available up to $2,500 per year for each student awardee.
+These are need-based scholarships for students in the 80216 zip code, which are available up to $10,000 ($2,500/year) for each student awardee.
 The scholarship is available for up to four years, given that students maintain good academic standing with their respective institution.

-No. The Spur Scholarship begins in Fall 2021 for admitted students at a CSU System institution, and is not retroactive for students previously enrolled.
+No. The Spur Scholarship began in Fall 2021 for admitted students at a CSU System institution, and is not retroactive for students previously enrolled.

 No. The CSU Spur Scholarship is a need-based scholarship.
-Eligible students will receive other financial aid packages from their institution of admission, so the Spur Scholarship will provide up to $2,500 annually, which can be used for other student needs such as textbooks, housing, or food.
+Eligible students will receive other financial aid packages from their institution of admission, so the Spur Scholarship will provide up to $10,000 ($2,500 annually), which can be used for other student needs such as textbooks, housing, or food.

-In 2022, the CSU Spur campus will open to the public in Denver as part of the redevelopment of the National Western Center.
-CSU Spur will have three buildings with a focus on water, food, and health – and will be focused on providing hands-on educational opportunities to all learners, and inspiring the next generation to work on the globe’s most important issues.
+The CSU Spur campus is open to the public in Denver as part of the redevelopment of the National Western Center.
+CSU Spur is made up of three buildings with a focus on water, food, and health – and is focused on providing hands-on educational opportunities to all learners, and inspiring the next generation to work on the globe’s most important issues.